JohnySeven/TWatchSK/README.md

 - User-defined screens to show current data from any SK Path(s), with multiple layout options.
 - Automatic display of any notifications sent by Signal K. Notifications "wake up" the watch, vibrate the watch, and (optionally) play a sound file.
 - Designed for long battery life - easily 24 hours between charges.
-- Watch can "wake up" with a double-tap to the screen, or simply by bringing your wrist into the "look at the watch" position.
+- Watch can "wake up" with a double-tap to the screen, a press-and-release on the screen, or simply by bringing your wrist into the "look at the watch" position.
 - When awake, a double-tap switches between day and night mode.
 - Easy to adapt to almost any language.
 - Step counter (steps since you last restarted the watch) displayed in the upper left corner of the main screen.